 In December 2011, the Company entered into a syndicated revolving credit facility with a four year term and an overall capacity of \$850.0 million, replacing its \$750.0 million five-year syndicated revolving credit facility, which was scheduled to mature in September 2012.
 The Company may borrow cash and obtain letters of credit in multiple currencies under this facility.
 As of December 31, 2011, the Company had \$183.5 million in issued, but undrawn, letters of credit under this facility, which is included in the total above.
 Applicable letter of credit fees and fees payable for the credit facility depend upon the Company's senior unsecured long-term debt rating.
 As of December 31, 2011, the Company had \$113.3 million in issued, but undrawn, letters of credit remaining under its \$750.0 million five-year syndicated revolving credit facility, included in the total above, which were cancelled on January 6, 2012.
 Also during 2011, the Company entered into a five-year, \$120.0 million letter of credit facility agreement.
-As of December 31, 2011, the Company had no issued letters of credit facility which is scheduled to mature in September 2019.
+As of December 31, 2011, the Company had no issued letters of credit under this new facility.
+Letter of credit fees for this facility are fixed for the term of the facility.
+The Company also maintains a \$200.0 million letter of credit facility which is scheduled to mature in September 2019.
 This letter of credit facility is fully utilized and is expected to amortize to zero by 2019.
-As of December 31, 2011, the Company had \$200.0 million in issued, but undrawn, letters of credit facility which is included in the total above.
-Letter of credit fees for this facility.
+As of December 31, 2011, the Company had \$200.0 million in issued, but undrawn, letters of credit under this facility, which is included in the total above.
+Letter of credit fees for this facility are fixed for the term of the facility.
 Fees associated with the Company's other letters of credit are not fixed for periods in excess of one year and are based on the Company's ratings and the general availability of these instruments in the marketplace.